gagandaroach/rosie/mcw_research/README.md

 ## Descriptions

 * pyvips_tile_WSI.sh
-    * Execute one command in a Singularity conatiner on a compute node.
+  * Use SLURM to schedule a python script in a Singularity container
   * read file from /data partition, write to /data partition
 * parallel.pyvips_tile_WSI.sh
-    * repeat that command for every file in a directory, parallel accross compute nodes.
+  * repeat that command for every file in a directory, parallel across compute nodes.
-    * run command using srun on singularity container
 * train_stylegan.sh
-    * ask slurm to schedule training of stylegan network on dgx node, with 8 gpu
+  * train large deep learning network
+  * use data from lab pool
+  * custom argument parameter pass through